Martial law in Poland: Law, rules and censorship

 From the very beginning in December 1981, a strict curfew was imposed from 19:00 (7:00 p.m.) until 6 in the morning.
 The time of curfew was later adjusted to 22:00 (10:00 p.m.)–06:00.
 Night walks or escapades were forbidden and street patrols were commonplace.
 The WRON Military Council sealed off the country's borders, closed all airports and road access to main cities was restricted.
 Special permission passes were issued for individuals in extraordinary cases.
 Telephone lines were disconnected, mail was subjected to renewed postal censorship, all independent political organizations were criminalized and lessons in schools and universities temporarily suspended.

 The government imposed a six-day workweek while the mass media, public services, healthcare services, power stations, coal mines, seaports, railway stations, and most key factories were placed under military management, with employees having to follow military orders or face a court martial.
 As part of the crackdown, media and educational institutions underwent "verification", a process that tested each employee's attitude towards the regime and to the Solidarity movement; as a result, thousands of journalists, teachers and professors were banned from their professions.
 Military courts were established to bypass the normal court system, to imprison those spreading fake news.
 In an attempt to crush resistance, civilian phone lines were routinely tapped and monitored by government agents.

 Synopsis

 During the initial imposition of martial law, several dozen people were killed.
 Official reports during the crackdown claimed about a dozen fatalities, while a parliamentary commission in the years 1989–1991 arrived at a figure of over 90.
 Others were also killed and wounded during a massive second wave of demonstrations on 31 August 1982.

 At the invitation of Jaruzelski, a delegation of the ruling Hungarian Socialist Workers' Party visited Poland between 27 and 29 December.
 The Hungarians shared with their Polish colleagues their experiences on crushing the "counterrevolution" of 1956.
-Earlier in the autumn of 1981, Polish television had broadcast a special film on the 1956 events in Hungary, showing scenes of rebels hanging security officers etc.
+Earlier in the autumn of 1981, Polish television had broadcast a special film on the events of 1956 in Hungary, showing scenes of rebels hanging security officers etc.